Samuel-The-Daya/Just-The-Docs-Template/docs/The-How-and-Why-of-Team-Git-Workflow-And-Sub-Pages/Forking-Workflow.md

 <!-- prettier-ignore-end -->

-## Concepts of the Forking Workflow
+## Strengths & Weaknesses of the Forking Workflow

-These are the base concepts of the Feature Branch Workflow.
+These are the strengths and weaknesses of the Feature Branch Workflow.

+Strengths:
 - Developers push to their own server-side repositories.
 - Changes are shared via pull requests from their personal public repository.
 - The project maintainer has the final say on what is merged into the official repository.

+Weaknesses:
+- Difficult to see all active / inactive branches.
+- Collaboration is trickier.

 _**Note:** This workflow is sometimes called [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow)._